 Please, please be ready for the worst moment in human history since the Great Flood.
 I know that it’s hard to believe that this is coming.
 I have struggled to believe it myself.
 But, the Bible is clear that it cannot be avoided.
 So, if you believe what the Bible says, you had better get ready for this.

 Isaiah 19 has never ceased to amaze me.
 This chapter foretells of the Nile drying up, Egypt becoming Christian and uniting in a confederation with Israel and Syria.

 No, it’s more than that.

 It’s positively mind blowing.

 Actually, there really are no words to adequately describe how incredible all that is, from the viewpoint that we have today.
 Furthermore, since this prophecy has yet to be fulfilled, we must assume that it is in our future.
-AND, since we are in the last days, there isn’t much future left for us to see all this happen.
+And as I’ve said before, we are in the last days, so there isn’t much future left for us to see all this happen.
 So, Isaiah 19 MUST play a part somehow in the Ezekiel Tetrad.

 (Unless someone can prove to me that it has already happened?)

 It’s just so hard to imagine how all this will come about, even though we are already seeing the first signs of it happening.
 But, our failure in imagination is no barrier to God’s will.
 God said that He would do this, so it will be done.

 Now, the reason why this is important to us, is that this appears to be a sign that we are on the doorstep of Gog and Magog.
 And, it’s verse six that should capture our attention:

 5 And the waters shall fail from the sea, and the river shall be wasted and dried up.